dhvitOP/bcfd-bdfd-clone/README.md

 # Important
 First of all star otherwise i will eat your icecream So, After Setting up the whole Project go in https://yourwebsite.com/bots and replace yourwebsite.com with your website where you hosted it (if hosting on your pc/locally than it will be https://localhost:8000/bots)
+# Example
+You can find a demo/example website at https://bcfd.dhvitop.repl.co/bots